THE WAR EFFORT IN EAST TENNESSEE

 Feed Purification Building (K-101)

 Engineers preparing for startup of K-25 predicted that the uranium feed material being introduced into the process would contain impurities, which could affect the enrichment process.
 To address potential impacts, engineers designed and built the K-101 Feed Purification Building.
 In the four-story, concrete-block building, engineers would distill the UF6 to strip volatile impurities, creating a purer feed material.
 However, manufacturers produced a higher quality feed material than expected and the system was never operated.
+Demolition of K-101 was completed in 2020.

 K-101 Feed Purification Building